Is the hermit nation of Turkmenistan on the brink of collapse?

 President Saparmurat Niyazov, an ex-Soviet apparatchik, set about creating a national identity for his country, "inextricably weaving it around his own personality and presenting himself as the embodiment of those national ideals," according to The Foreign Policy Centre report.

-In 2001, Niyazov wrote a revisionist history of the country called "The Ruhnama" (meaning "The Book of Soul"), which school children and civil servants had to learn by heart.
+In 2001, Niyazov wrote a revisionist history of the country called "The Ruhnama" (meaning "The Book of Soul"), which schoolchildren and civil servants had to learn by heart.
 In the capital city Ashgabat, a giant mechanical monument of the book painted in gaudy colors opens at 8 p.m. each night with a light display and a plays audio of a passage from the text.

-Turkmenistan's first president also built a $50 million amusement park in the city based on local folklore and renamed the months of the year after historical figures, such as the poet Magtymguly, the semi-mythological founder of the Turkmen nation Oguz, as well as after himself and his mother.
+Turkmenistan's first President also built a $50 million amusement park in the city based on local folklore and renamed the months of the year after historical figures, such as the poet Magtymguly, the semi-mythological founder of the Turkmen nation Oguz, as well as after himself and his mother.

 He also built a giant golden statue of himself in Ashgabat, which rotates to always face the sun.
-For reasons that remain unclear, the first Turkmen president banned ballet, opera and golden teeth.
+For reasons that remain unclear, the first Turkmen President banned ballet, opera and golden teeth.

 Niyazov presided over the golden years when gas prices were high and Russia was paying for the country's resources in cash.
 But he failed to diversify the economy.
-When he died in 2006, Gurbanguly Berdymukhamedov, a dentist by trade and the former Minister of Health, was chosen to succeed him.
+When he died in 2006, Gurbanguly Berdymukhamedov, a dentist by trade and the former minister of health, was chosen to succeed him.

 "One personality cult was replaced by another," says Ruslan Tuhbatullin, who edits the news publication the Chronicles of Turkmenistan from his base in Vienna, Austria.

-In 2012, Berdymukhamedov introduced multi-party elections, but the last time Turkmenistan went to the polls, in 2017, the president was re-elected with 98% of the vote.
+In 2012, Berdymukhamedov introduced multiparty elections, but the last time Turkmenistan went to the polls, in 2017, the President was reelected with 98% of the vote.
 Turkmenistan also has an elected Parliament, but it is staffed by parties loyal to the President.

-State media likes to portray the 52-year-old president as a super-human figure with a seemingly endless array of talents.
+State media likes to portray the 52-year-old President as a super-human figure with a seemingly endless array of talents.
 He is often shown riding horses, DJing, strumming his guitar with his grandson, playing with kittens or weightlifting a gold bar during ministerial meetings.
-Berdymukhamedov has also supposedly written more than 40 books on topics such as tea, herbal medicine and horses, according to the Chronicles of Turkmenistan
+Berdymukhamedov has also supposedly written more than 40 books on topics such as tea, herbal medicine and horses, according to the Chronicles of Turkmenistan.

 In Ashgabat, he went on a building spree, transforming the sleepy capital into a glitzy showpiece that belies the country's dire economic situation.
-A French expat, who spent a year living in Ashgabat in 2013 working for a construction company, and wishes to remain anonymous, remembers "a city
+A French expat, who spent a year living in Ashgabat in 2013 working for a construction company, and wishes to remain anonymous, remembers "a city co